Sozin's Comet

 "Sozin's Comet" is the four-part series finale of the American animated fantasy action Nickelodeon television series Avatar: The Last Airbender, created by Michael Dante DiMartino and Bryan Konietzko.
 It was written by the creators alongside Aaron Ehasz, and directed by Ethan Spaulding, Giancarlo Volpe, and Joaquim Dos Santos.
 Although the finale is split into four episodes, it aired as a two-hour four-part film on July 19, 2008.
 The Saturday airing of "Sozin's Comet" acted as a climax to a week of ten new episodes that concluded Avatars third season.
 Before the week of July 14–19, no episodes had been shown in the US since November 30, 2007, though some episodes had been released on DVD prior to their airdate.
 This is also considered a 92-minute television movie.

 The finale focuses on series protagonist Avatar Aang's non-violent personality and his reluctance to kill Fire Lord Ozai, as shown throughout the series.
 The finale also follows the exploits of many of Aang's friends and allies, including Sokka, Toph and Suki's struggle to destroy a Fire Nation airship armada, Zuko and Katara's battle against Azula, and Iroh and the Order of the White Lotus' attempt to liberate the city of Ba Sing Se from Ozai's grasp.

-"Sozin's Comet” was critically acclaimed from critics and fans alike.
+"Sozin's Comet” received acclaim from critics and fans alike.
 The initial showing averaged 5.6 million viewers, a 195% increase compared to the previous year in its time period.
 The premieres of episodes beginning with "The Western Air Temple" throughout the week received over 19 million viewers, of which 5.6 million were from Sozin's Comet.
 At the 2008 Annie Awards, the director of the third part of "Sozin's Comet" won an award for "Best Directing in an Animated Television Production".

 Although "Sozin's Comet" is the series finale, Avatar: The Last Airbender has continued as an ongoing graphic novel series published by Dark Horse Comics since January 2012, which takes place after the events of the finale and before the sequel series The Legend of Korra.